Learn

 4.Entity Identity

 12%Clear identification of your brand, products, and team through Organization and Person schema.
-BrightEdge (2025) found that the top 50 brands capture 28.9% of all AI mentions — strong entity signals help AI engines recognize and cite your brand.
+BrightEdge (2025) found that the top 50 brands capture 28.9% of all AI mentions, so strong entity signals help AI engines recognize and cite your brand.

 Tip: Ensure your About page has complete Organization schema with logo, founding date, and social profiles.